chadly/chadly.net/readme.md

 grunt dist
 ```

 and copy the contents of `/build` to your provider.
+The `dist` task uses `prod.json` to configure the Wintersmith build.

 ##License